GenericMappingTools/gmt/doc/rst/source/GMT_Docs_classic.rst

 duplicate a column on output.
 Finally, if your logical record in memory contains trailing text then you can include that by including the special column **t** to your selections.
 The text is always written after any numerical columns.
+If you only want to output one word from the trailing text, then append the word number (0 is the first word).
 Note that if you wanted to scale or shift the output values you need to do so during reading, using the **-i** option.
 To output all numerical columns and ignoring trailing text, use **-on**.

 Perspective view: The **-p** option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~